Atharv-16/AI-Business-Intelligence-Agent-Smart-Dashboards-for-Decision-Making/README.md

    - Check if all dependencies are installed correctly
    - Verify the `.env` file exists and has correct values
    - Check if port 8000 is available
+   - Ensure the database is initialized with `init_db.py`

 2. **Frontend Won't Start**
    - Ensure Node.js 16+ is installed